pasqal-io/qoolqit/docs/index.md

 **QoolQit** is a Python library for designing and compiling analog quantum programs for neutral-atom devices in the Rydberg Analog Model.

 QoolQit works in a **dimensionless framework**.
 This solves a key challenge in programming neutral-atom quantum computers, that is specifying physical parameters such as atom positions in micrometers, laser amplitudes in MHz, and pulse durations in nanoseconds.
-Sicne these values depend strongly on the particular hardware platform and differ of different devices.
+Since these values depend strongly on the particular hardware platform and differ of different devices.

 QoolQit separates the **program you want to implement** from the **hardware scale used to realize it**.
 This makes it possible to develop analog quantum algorithms in a device-agnostic way, while still compiling them consistently to realistic hardware constraints.